The Lasting Legacy Scholarship Application Process has closed.

-The Application Process for a Lasting Legacy Scholarship is Now Closed!
+The application process for a Lasting Legacy Scholarship to attend NAEYC's Annual Conference is closed.

-NAEYC is pleased to offer six conference scholarships to attendees who can demonstrate their potential as emerging leaders in early childhood education.
+NAEYC is reviewing applications and will offer 10 conference scholarships to aspiring attendees who can demonstrate their potential as emerging leaders in early childhood education.

-Awardees will receive a complimentary conference registration, hotel accommodations, and a travel stipend (travel provided within the United States only).
+Awardees will receive their conference registration, meals/hotel accommodations, and travel (within the United States only).
 This competitive application process is open to current NAEYC members.
 Previous scholarship recipients are not eligible to apply.

 Lasting Legacy Scholarships are funded by NAEYC's Building a Lasting Legacy Campaign to support the development of a diverse cadre of emerging leaders within the early childhood field.
-We thank them for their generous donations!
+We thank our donors who made the program possible.

 Applicants will be considered for these scholarships:

-All Lasting Legacy Scholarships will now include support for hotel and travel costs.
-Lasting Legacy Scholarships are funded by NAEYC’s Building a Lasting Legacy campaign to support the development of a diverse cadre of emerging leaders within the early childhood field by giving them the opportunity to experience the professional learning and networking opportunities associated with NAEYC conferences.
+All Lasting Legacy Scholarships will include travel, registration, room and board.
+Our goal is to develop a diverse cadre of emerging leaders within the early childhood field by giving our scholars the opportunity to experience professional learning and networking opportunities uniquely available at NAEYC conferences.

 Hal Kaplan Emerging Leader Scholarship (one scholarship awarded)

 NAEYC gratefully acknowledges the contributions of the Kaplan Early Learning Company to support the Hal Kaplan Emerging Leader Scholarship.
-Kaplan recognizes that elevating the field of early childhood education is dependent on the ambition and cooperation with diverse, new voices in our industry, and sees support of these rising stars as a promise to future generations of young learners.
-This scholarship is offered to emerging leaders in the field of early childhood education with fewer than 2 years of experience in a management position and from a historically under-represented population.
+Kaplan recognizes that elevating the field of early childhood education is dependent on the success of diverse, new voices in our industry.
+The company also sees support of these rising stars as a promise to future generations of young learners.
+This scholarship is offered to emerging leaders in the field of early childhood education with fewer than two years of experience in a management position and from a historically under-represented population.